 - Write about specific areas in which you have experience and/or expertise.

-- Keep your writing focused; avoid trying to cover too many topics in the same long-form post.
+- Keep your writing focused.
+Avoid covering too many topics in the same long-form post.

 - Don't shy away from expressing your opinion.
 However, keep your long-form posts appropriate for the LinkedIn audience.
 Don't post anything obscene, shocking, hateful, intimidating or otherwise unprofessional.

-- Check out our editor's long-form post on The 7 Secrets to Writing Killer Content on LinkedIn.
+- Check out our editor's long-form post on The 7 Secrets to Writing Killer Content on LinkedIn and Everything You Need to Know About Publishing on LinkedIn.

 - Publish whenever you have something valuable to share with LinkedIn members.
 In general, the more long-form posts you publish, the more credibility you will build, and the stronger your professional profile will become.

-- There are no limits on word count, but the long-form posts that are best received are more than three paragraphs in length.
+- There are no limits on word count, but the long-form posts that are best received are more than 3 paragraphs.

 - Upload pictures, videos, presentations, and documents to add to your content.
 It helps bring your insights to life and is a good way to showcase concrete examples of your experience.

-- Use the share box on your homepage to share short-form thoughts, questions, and other media such as articles and images with the LinkedIn community.
+- Use the share box on your homepage to share short-form thoughts, questions, and other media such as articles and images.
 Learn more about sharing on LinkedIn.

 - We encourage you to have family, friends, or colleagues review and edit your long-form posts.
 We're unable to provide editors to proofread your writing.